RockyKev/jitsi-enhancer/README.md

 - [ ] don't allow the extension to be on until room is joined

 ### 1.4 No Doubt
+- [ ] Update readme to include instructions in how the whole project works

 ### 1.5 R.E.M